data-djinn/second_cerebrum/Resources/SQLalchemy Intro.md

 [[Python]] [[SQLalchemy Intro]] [[Data Engineering]]
 # SQLAlchemy
-- remember to set pyodbc pooling to false
--   Generate SQL queries by writing Python code
+-   Generate SQL queries by writing Python code ==*Operate across all RDBMS platforms in a consistent manner*==
 ###   2 main pieces:
 - Core (Relational Model focused)
 - ORM (User Data Model focused)

--   Operate across all RDBMS platforms in a consistent manner
+- remember to set pyodbc pooling to false for ODBC connections! sqlAlchemy already does this for us

 ## Connecting to a database
 ```